OpenVK/openvk/install/automated/docker/Readme.md

 - PHPMyAdmin will be available at `http://localhost:8081/`.
 - Adminer will be available at `http://localhost:8082/`.

+> [!CAUTION]
+> Suggested configuration **is not ready to run** `openvk` image **in replicated containers** as, due to database migration script being run on the start, data racing condition might be achieved.
+If you wish to run multiple containers with `openvk` image, remove entrypoint script from them make all replicated services dependent on a oneshot service with `openvk` image that is configured to run `./openvkctl upgrade --no-interaction --quick`.

 ### Running in development environment
 By using additional `docker-compose.dev.yml` file you can develop OpenVK in Docker with automatic updates as you edit and save your code.
 Simply run:
 ```